Bomber169/Web-Dev-For-Laymens/README.md

-🌐 Web Development Basics
+#🌐 Web Development For Laymens
-Welcome to the Web Development Basics repository! 🎉
+Welcome to the Web Development For Laymens repository! 🎉

 This repository is designed for beginners who want to learn and understand the fundamentals of web development, covering HTML, CSS, and JavaScript with easy-to-follow notes and example code.